tytydraco/yessleep/out/Hell_wasnt_real_Not_until_recently_Ive_been_there_and_theyve_given_me_permission_to_tell_you_about_it_Part_1.md

 So on and so on.

 Objectively, it didn’t seem like I was getting anywhere with arbitrarily selecting which door to go through.
 You’d think I would have considered slowing down to come up with a better plan.
 All things considered, a re-evaluation of my approach to the hallucinogenic circumstances would have been wise.
 However, the horrific, ever-changing abstractions of the original office that I encountered as I progressed deeper into the repetitive labyrinth made it impossible to think clearly.
-Rising terror exorcised the demon of rationality from my mind.
+Uncontrollable terror exorcised the demon of rationality from my mind.

 You see, in the first room, everything was relatively normal, with a handful of subtle peculiarities bubbling beneath the facade.
 Same with the second room.
 In fact, I’m sure rooms one through ten were all reasonably aligned with reality.
 That said, they were incrementally transitioning into something far worse.